Krassmus/OStatus/readme.markdown

 The whole plugin combined with the Crypt_RSA class is having MIT license.
 Plugins in Stud.IP have to be GPL 2 compatible, which is the case here.
-Usually I am licensing my plugin GPL 2 for consistency with the core-code, but in this case MIT license can make it way easier for other PHP-programmers to reuse my classes.
+Usually I am licensing my plugins GPL 2 for consistency with the core-code, but in this case MIT license can make it way easier for other PHP-programmers to reuse my classes.
-And yes, I did not use or copy strings from APGL software.
+And yes, I did not use or copy strings from AGPL software.